Dana-Farber/self-supervised-learning-review-in-medicine/README.md

-# A Review of Self-Supervised Learning in Medicine
+# Applying Self-Supervised Learning to Medicine: Review of the State of the Art and Medical Implementations
-Applying Self-Supervised Learning to Medicine: Review of the State of the Art and Medical Implementations
+(A Review of Self-Supervised Learning in Medicine)

 Selected highlights from the 2021 Self-Supervised Learning Review [https://doi.org/10.3390/informatics8030059] that reviewed over **3,012 works related to the field of self-supervised learning**.